MagMueller/PMLR/README.md

 Its just useful for training.

 ### Login to cluster
+Be in ETH network or use VPN.
 Change `mmagnus` to your username.
-Enter the password.
 ```bash
 ssh mmagnus@euler.ethz.ch
 ```
+Enter the password.
+If you have troubles with that step, check out: https://scicomp.ethz.ch/wiki/Login_Nodes

 ### Variables